-Туре Request data uint32 ResourceID The resourceID of a resource in the Redfish Resource PDR to which the Task's operation was targeted rdeOpID OperationID Identification number for this Operation; must match the one used for all commands relating to this Operation bitfield8 Flags for killing the Operation: [7:2] - reserved for future use [1] - run_to_completion; if 1b, the Operation should be run to completion but no further response should be sent to the MC.
+Туре Request data uint32 ResourceID The resourceID of a resource in the Redfish Resource PDR to which the Task's operation was targeted rdeOpID OperationID Identification number for this Operation; must match the one used for all commands relating to this Operation bitfield8 KillFlags Flags fo or killing the Operation: [7:2] - reserved for future use [1] - run_to_completion; if 1b, the Operation should be run to completion but no further response should be sent to the MC.
 The MC shall not set the run_to_completion bit without also setting the discard_record bit.
+In the event that the MC violates this restriction, the RDE Device shall respond with completion code ERROR_INVALID_DATA and stop processing the request.
 [0] - discard_record; if 1b and the kill command returns success, the RDE Device shall discard internal records associated with this Operation as soon as it is killed; the RDE Device should not expect the MC to call RedfishOperationComplete for this Operation.
-If the Operation has spawned a Task, the RDE Device shall not create an Event when execution is finished. Туре Response data enum8 CompletionCode value: { PLDM_BASE_CODES, ERROR_OPERATION_ABANDONED, ERROR_OPERATION_FAILED, ERROR_OPERATION_UNKILLABLE, ERROR_NO_SUCH_RESOURCE }
+If the Operation has spawned a Task, the RDE Device shall not create an Event when execution is finished. Туре Respo Response data enum8 CompletionCode value: { PLDM_BASE_CODES, ERROR_OPERATION_ABANDONED, ERROR_OPERATION_FAILED, ERROR_OPERATION_UNKILLABLE, ERROR_NO_SUCH_RESOURCE }